Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Moderate form:

-· A significant increase in the salivary glands;
+· significant enlargement of the salivary glands;

-· The presence of complications.
+· presence of complications.

 Severe form:

-· Symptoms of severe intoxication: body temperature above 40 ° C, severe weakness, sleep disturbance, tachycardia, decreased blood pressure;
+· symptoms of severe intoxication: body temperature above 40°C, severe weakness, sleep disturbance, tachycardia, decreased blood pressure;

-· Multiple complications;
+· multiple complications;

 Laboratory research:

-OAM: proteinuria, cylindruria (in severe disease).
+OAM: proteinuria, cylindruria (with severe course diseases).

 CSF examination:

-· Color - colorless;
+· color - colorless;

 (according to indications):

-Diagnostic algorithm: see ambulatory level.
+Diagnostic algorithm: see outpatient level.

 List of main diagnostic measures:

-UAC: leukopenia, lymphocytosis, ESR is not changed;
+· CBC: leukopenia, lymphocytosis, ESR is not changed;

-OAM: proteinuria, cylinduria (in severe disease);
+· OAM: proteinuria, cylindruria (in severe disease);

 · Biochemical blood test: increased activity of amylase, diastase.